Skip to main content

 Published in: Genet Med

-PURPOSE: This study details the long-term clinical outcomes in adult participants with CRIM-positive infantile-onset Pompe disease (IOPD) treated with enzyme replacement therapy (ERT), initially reported in 2012 (n=11).
+PURPOSE: This study details the long-term clinical outcomes in adult participants with CRIM-positive infantile-onset Pompe disease treated with enzyme replacement therapy (ERT), initially reported in 2012 (n = 11).
 METHODS: Medical records were reviewed for multisystem involvement and biomarker trends.
-Central nervous system (CNS) involvement was evaluated using a Modified Fazekas Score (MFS) to grade white matter hyperintensities (WMHI) on brain MRI.
-RESULTS: Of the initial 11 participants, 8 survived to adulthood (median age 19.6 years); 3 died (2 of arrhythmia, 1 of status epilepticus).
-All survivors began ERT between 0.2-6 months of age (seven at 20 mg/kg biweekly; one at 40 mg/kg biweekly), with subsequent escalation to 40 mg/kg/week of alglucosidase alfa between ages 8-15 years.
-None received immune modulation.
-Cardiac hypertrophy resolved in all; two developed arrhythmias requiring intervention.
-None required invasive ventilation.
-Two participants were ambulatory, six used wheelchairs.
+Central nervous system involvement was evaluated using a Modified Fazekas Score to grade white matter hyperintensities on brain magnetic resonance imaging.
+RESULTS: Of the initial 11 participants, 8 had survived to adulthood (median age 19.6 years), and 3 died (2 of arrhythmia, 1 of status epilepticus).
+All survivors began ERT between 0.2 to 6 months of age (7 at 20 mg/kg biweekly; 1 at 40 mg/kg biweekly), with subsequent escalation to 40 mg/kg/week of alglucosidase alfa between ages 8 to 15 years.
+None of the participants received immune modulation.
+Cardiac hypertrophy was resolved in all; 2 developed arrhythmias requiring intervention.
+None of the participants required invasive ventilation.
+Two participants were ambulatory; 6 used wheelchairs.
 Flaccid dysarthria (8/8), ptosis (4/8), and sensorineural hearing loss (6/8) were common.
-WMHI were present in all but remained mild to moderate on MFS.
+White matter hyperintensities were present in all but remained mild to moderate on Modified Fazekas Score.
 Cognitive function remained stable.
-CONCLUSIONS: Long-term ERT preserves cardiac and respiratory function in adult IOPD survivors, but multisystem morbidity persists, highlighting the need for earlier diagnosis and better therapies targeting muscle and other tissues including the CNS.
+CONCLUSION: Long-term ERT preserves cardiac and respiratory function in adult infantile-onset Pompe disease survivors; however, multisystem morbidity persists, highlighting the need for earlier diagnosis and better therapies targeting muscle and other tissues including the central nervous system.

 Duke Scholars